 What to Do After T-Bone Accidents

-Even if you do not think that you are hurt after an accident, getting medically checked out after a T-bone car accident is always a good idea.
+Even if you do not think you are hurt after an accident, getting medically checked out after a T-bone car accident is always a good idea.

 Some injuries take more time to become apparent.
 For example, you may not feel the effects of a traumatic brain injury immediately after a car accident.

 However, left untreated, T-bone accident injuries can grow worse over time.
-This is why you should seek medical attention in the days after the accident, even if you think that you are OK.
+This is why you should seek medical attention the days after the accident, even if you think you are OK.

 In addition, you should also contact a car accident attorney as soon as possible after the accident.
 When you are unrepresented, your legal rights are at risk to insurance company overreach.